 A Bohemian Style Guide

 Although bohemian inspired fashion has been around for decades, it really started showing up in mainstream stores these past few years.
 The term “boho chic” gets tossed around a lot, yet so many of us are unsure of what it exactly means.
 What we can agree on is, the boho lifestyle is free spirited, peaceful and mindful, along with showing their own unique individuality in each outfit they style.
-I feel like it’s broken up into 3 different sub-categories though.
-You have your western boho, nomadic boho and my personal fave, modern boho.
+Some may say it started in the 70’s with the trendy hippie fashion?
+Think lots of natural fabrics, retro patterns, neutrals and warm shades paired together with bold accents and statement accessories.
+To make things a little easier, I’ve broken some looks up, into 3 different sub-categories, to help let you decide if you want o try the western boho, nomadic boho and my personal fave, modern boho this summer.

 Let’s start with the most recognizable, western boho.
 As the name implies, this is very western inspired.
 We’re talking anything from desert boots, to ponchos, to cowboy hats and beyond.
 Try picking up a lightweight, flowy floral dress with intercede embroidery detail.
 Top with a fedora hat, a rustic, worn-in leather belt and a bolo tie necklace for added embellishment.
 On your feet, any pair of booties go, but ones in a rich suede will really elevate your look.